StrongShiv8/strongshiv8.github.io/_posts/2024-03-19-Fusion-Corp.md

 ![Image](Pasted%20image%2020240320222825.png)
 _Dashboard Page_

-I then looked for directory traversal and I found some indexed directories through <mark style="background: #FF5582A6;">feroxbuster</mark> Tool like this 🔻
+I then looked for directory or files bruteforcing and I found some indexed directories through <mark style="background: #FF5582A6;">feroxbuster</mark> Tool like this 🔻

 ![Image](Pasted%20image%2020240320223659.png)
 _Feroxbuster Output_